DNA Frequently Asked Questions

 10. How do I know where to send my samples?

-Once the CSA has set up your DNA order (either by completing and submitting a DNA Order Form or contacting the office), you will then be given a requisition form to correspond with the request.
-The lab’s address will be located on the top-right corner of this form.
+Once the CSA has set up your DNA order, you will then be given a requisition form to correspond with the request.
+The lab’s address will be located in the top-right corner of this form.